Community Service & Alternative Breaks

 Looking for a meaningful way to spend your spring break?
 Want to get your hands dirty and make the world a better place?
 Each year Rutgers Hillel runs a number of exciting trips for students.

-Our Alternative Spring Breaks combine international travel, hands-on volunteer work, and Jewish social justice.
-Past years’ trips have included El Salvador, Guatemala, Nicaragua, Israel, and New Orleans.
+Our Alternative Spring Breaks combine travel, hands-on volunteer work, and Jewish social justice.
+Past years’ trips have included El Salvador, Guatemala, Nicaragua, Israel, New Orleans, and Puerto Rico.

 We are excited to announce service opportunities for this academic year.

 For more information, email firstname.lastname@example.org.